pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

 Then click the 'plus' and add in your tiles

 .. image:: new_tileset_04.png

+At this point you should be able to "paint" a level.
+At the very least, put in a floor and then see if you can get this program working.
+(Don't put in a lot of time designing a level until you are sure you can get it to load.)

 .. literalinclude:: ../../../arcade/examples/platform_tutorial/08_load_map.py
     :caption: Load a .tmx file from Tiled Map Editor